AlekTurkmen/columbia-hackathon-sec/README.md

 ---

-One liner: Fast MCP semantic search
+One liner: Fast MCP semantic search for SEC EDGAR database (10-Q + 10-K)

 - There are 2 main SEC datasets
     1. Company Facts